Mjz86/c_colon/mcc.md

-11. easy to use package management with cpp like compile times:
+11. easy to use package management with Cpp like compile times:

 like cargo , c colon has a package management system integrated in the tool chain ,

-unlike hedaer files and cpp files, c colon aims to be more modular , each file being a module, like c++ modules,  while allowing for static and dynamic linking of libraries like in c++,
+unlike hedaer files and Cpp files, c colon aims to be more modular , each file being a module, like c++ modules,  while allowing for static and dynamic linking of libraries like in c++,

 each module has hashes of its dependent modules, to help cashing and compile times ,